Modelling preventive measures and their effect on generation times in emerging epidemics: Supplementary material

 \subsection{Contact tracing}

 As mentioned in Section \ref{sect:model}, the epidemic model in this paper corresponds, under certain conditions, to a branching process.
 Contact tracing could be simulated exactly by superimposing a contact tracing process on the branching process.
 That is, when an individual is detected, the infectivity profile of the consequently traced individuals is reduced and the original branching tree might be pruned.
-Whereas, our approximation allows to directly simulate a branching process with discounted birth rates, incorporating the effect of contact tracing, instead of considering the original branching process with superimposed contact tracing.
-In particular, we define an infectivity process that accounts for the possible reduction of contact activity due to the individual being contact traced by defining the conditional contact tracing rate, $\alpha_{CT}$, which increases the detection rate.
+Whereas, our approximation allows to directly simulate a branching process with discounted birth rates, as shown in the following, incorporating the effect of contact tracing, instead of considering the original branching process with superimposed contact tracing.
+In particular, we define an infectivity process that accounts for the possible reduction of contact activity due to the individual being contact traced by defining the conditional contact tracing rate, $\alpha_{CT}$, which increases the detection rate and thus discounts the birth rate in the corresponding branching process.
 This section contains a rigorous derivation of the contact tracing rate and further discussion on the assumptions.

 Consider an infectious individual, called infector from now on, and the process $N=\{N(t)\}_{t\geq0}$ counting the number of infections caused by them.
 That is, $N(t)$ is the number of individuals the infector has infected by time $t$.
 Time is counted since the infection of the infector.
 For $i=1,\dots, N(t),$ let $T^{(i)} $ be the time between the infection of infectee number $i$ and the infection of the infector, and let $T_D^{(i)}$ be the time between the infection and detection of infectee number $i$.
 It is known that, given $N(t)$ and $\lambda$, the $T^{(i)}$'s are independent and identically distributed random variables with probability density function $\frac{\lambda(t)}{\int_0^t\lambda(u) du}\mathbb{I}_{[0,t]}$, see e.g. \cite{snyder1991}.
 We now use a recursive argument, that is, assuming that $T_D$ is already defined and letting $\mathcal{L}_t$ be the sigma algebra generated by the process $\lambda$ up to time $t$, we compute the through-infectees contact tracing rate $\alpha_{CT1}$.
 To this aim, we compute, conditionally on $\mathcal{L}_t$, the probability that the infector has not yet been contact traced through their infectees by time $t$, i.e. the probability that the time, $T_{CT1}$, at which the infector is contact traced through their infectees, is larger than $t$.
 This is equal to the probability that none of the infectees has been detected by time $t$, assuming for now that there is no delay between detection and contact tracing and that it is possible to trace all contacts.
 Letting $\bar{G}_{T_D}(t)=\Prob{T_D>t}=\E{G_{T_D}(t)}$ be the unconditional distribution of $T_D$, with corresponding probability density function $\bar{f}_{T_D}=-\frac{d}{dt}\E{G_{T_D}(t)}$, and using the properties of the $T^{(i)}$'s yields